algolia/instantsearch/docgen/src/guide/Highlighting_results.md

 Here is an example in which we create a custom Hit widget for results that have a `description` field that is highlighted.

+In these examples we use the [`mark`](https://developer.mozilla.org/en/docs/Web/HTML/Element/mark) tag to highlight.
+This is a tag specifically made for highlighting pieces of text.
+The default tag is `em`, mostly for legacy reasons.

 ```jsx
 import React from 'react';